Cartan Actions of Higher Rank Abelian Groups and their Classification: Introduction

 Significant progress has been made on this conjecture in the last decade.
 For higher rank Anosov $\Z ^k$ actions on tori and nilmanifolds, Rodriguez Hertz and Wang \cite{RH-W} have proved the ultimate result: global rigidity assuming only one Anosov element, and that its linearization does not have affine rank one factors.
 This improves on the results of \cite{Hertz}, and together they are the only known results that assume the existence of only one Anosov element in the action.
 In fact it followed earlier work by Fisher, Kalinin and Spatzier \cite{FKS} for totally Anosov actions, i.e. Anosov actions with a dense set of Anosov elements.
 As knowledge of the underlying manifold is required, this is really a global rigidity theorem.
 Finally, in the same vein, Spatzier and Yang classified nontrivially commuting expanding maps in \cite{Spatzier-Yang2017}.
 This was possible as expanding maps were known to be $C^0$ conjugate to endomorphisms of nilmanifolds (up to finite cover) thanks to work of Gromov and Shub \cite{GromovPolyGrowth,ShubExpandingMaps1970}.
 Of course, a positive resolution of the Anosov-Smale conjecture, combined with the results above, would automatically prove the Katok-Spatzier conjecture for higher rank $\Z ^k$ actions.

 Much less is known for $\R ^k$ actions or when the underlying manifold is not a torus or nilmanifold.
 We will concentrate on the so-called totally Cartan actions.
-For a totally Anosov action $\alpha$, a {\em coarse Lyapunov foliation} is a foliation whose leaves are maximal (nontrivial) intersections of stable manifolds $\cap \mc{W} ^s _{a_i}$ for some fixed Anosov elements $a_i$ (see Section \ref{sec:normal-hyp} for a thorough discussion and definition).
+For a totally Anosov action $\alpha$, a {\em coarse Lyapunov foliation} is a foliation whose leaf at $x$ is the path component containing $x$ of the maximal (nontrivial) intersections of stable manifolds $\cap_i \mc{W} ^s _{a_i}(x)$ for some fixed Anosov elements $a_i$ (see Section \ref{sec:normal-hyp} for a thorough discussion and definition).
 If $\alpha$ preserves a measure $\mu$ of full support, this can be phrased in terms of Lyapunov exponents (see Section \ref{subsec:lyapunov-prelim}), thus the name.